kitian616/jekyll-TeXt-theme/_posts/2022-10-28-VISUG-Conference-Orleans.md

 We can simply add the dashboard to our middleware by using `UseOrleansDashboard`.
 Then, when running our project, we can open the browser and navigate to the dashboard.

-On linux, we also need to add `UseLinuxEnvironmentStatistics` to the middleware.
+On linux, we can also add `UseLinuxEnvironmentStatistics` to the middleware.
-If we do this, we can also monitor the CPU and ram usage in the dashboard.
+If we do this, we can monitor the CPU and ram usage of the silo(s) in the dashboard.

 > The dashboard should only be used in testing environments.